hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 incidents of crime.
-Taking the data as a rough indication of the amount of different forms of crime seems to be its purpose, since the authors barely provide any analysis as to the reason why crimes have their number of victims and frequency.
-They mainly highlight annual trends in the numbers.
+Taking the data as a rough indication of the amount of different forms of crime seems to be its purpose, since the authors barely provide any analysis as to the reason why crimes have their number of victims and frequency; they mainly highlight annual trends in the numbers.

 If you want to look for yourself NCVS data can be compiled [here][ncvs-trend-tool], and more FBI data can be found